dnlrknts/cv/cv.md

 I created data warehouses as part of my own project with Oracle SQL Developer
 ## BelitSoft(Web-developer)
 Website development(front end-developer) using JS,HTML+CSS,Bootstrap,jQuery,React,Vue
+## ZETREEX(Project Manager)
+3 projects from scratch , thinking through and analyzing technologies for the project .Team selection, interview of frontend developers.Initial testing.
 # Education
 BSU , Faculty of Mechanics and Mathematics , math and software for mobile devices.
 # Languages